 Magnetic Induction (Electromagnetic Induction) is the creation of a voltage across an expanse of electrically conductive material caused by a change in a surrounding Magnetic Field.
 It is a consequence of Maxwell's Equations (specifically, Ampere's Law) and is the basic mechanism of electrical generators and a key part of electrical transformers.

 Magnetic induction occurs in astronomical phenomena when a magnetic field is changing (e.g., a rotating object with a magnetic field misaligned with the axis of rotation) and can also occur when a conductive material is moving through a magnetic field.
 It is also a key part of Magnetohydrodynamics.

-Magnetic induction has been used as a means to detect subsurface water in solar system Moons: if the host planet has a misaligned magnetic field and the moon's subsurface water is conductive (e.g., salty), a voltage is induced in the water, which, in turn, modifies the surrounding magnetic field, potentially beyond the surface of the moon.
-This gives one means an external probe can provide evidence of the internal characteristics of the moon.
+Magnetic induction is triggered by a conductive object passing through the gradations of a magnetic field, and is thus a primary means to measure the magnetic field around Solar System planets and Moons by space probes passing near them.
+Data so-collected can help in working out the overall magnetic field (e.g., by a working Dynamo) as well as specific details.
+For example, it has been used as a means to detect subsurface water in solar system moons: if the host planet has a misaligned magnetic field and the moon's subsurface water is conductive (e.g., salty), a voltage is induced in the water, which, in turn, modifies the surrounding magnetic field, potentially beyond the surface of the moon.
+This gives one means an external probe can provide evidence of internal characteristics of a moon.
 Europa is an example.

 The term Magnetic Induction is also sometimes used as a synonym for the related measure, Magnetic Flux Density.